harimishal1/FLOP/README.md

 # Modified Artifacts for FLOP: False Load Output Prediction Attacks on the Apple M3Max CPU

-The original paper can be found at Zenmodo or various Usenix websites.
+The original paper can be found at Zenmodo or Usenix websites.
 My work has modified and extended the original.

 This repository contains the modified C code artifacts for the paper "FLOP: False Load Output Prediction Attacks on the Apple M3 CPU".: